MetaSUB/bioinformatics_management/bioinformatics_update_aug_2018.md

 Thank you,
 David Danko

+## State of Sequenced Data

+1,165 pathomap samples have been assembled
+1,523 metasub samples have been assembled
+2,141 metasub samples have been fully analyzed using the CAP 3,442 metasub samples have been sequenced
+5,012 metasub+pathomap samples have been sequenced
+55 cities have confirmed samples

 ## Code Availability

 We use a number of programs for bioinformatics at MetaSUB.
 All code is available on GitHub.
 Everyone in MetaSUB is welcome to contribute to any relevant codebase including filing issues.